 Here is my [edible] tribute to that burrito.
 Use the cayenne to control the amount of heat.
 The beef in this recipe is slow-cooked in the oven to perfection.
 Finish them off in a baking dish with melted cheese on top.
-You can also use your slow cooker if you don’t have a dutch oven.
+You can also use your slow cooker to braise the beef if you don’t have a dutch oven.

 1-1/4 to 1-1/2 lbs. beef stew meat

 2 tbs. olive oil

 2 tsp. cumin, ground from toasted seed